Painted Pumpkin Pillow: Pottery Barn Inspired

 I am loving, getting my home ready for the Fall season.
 I am especially loving what some of the retail stores are selling for fall accessories.
 Did you check out my post from yesterday?
 I shared 10 Accessories to start your Fall Decorating.
 I shared one item in particular, this Pottery Barn pillow that just caught my attention about a month ago.
 It’s a beautiful Pumpkin hand painted pillow, that has such a homemade feel to it, but still so chic.
-I was inspired to create my own Pottery Barn Pumpkin pillow, but in neutral colors.
+I was inspired to paint my own Pottery Barn Pumpkin pillow, but in neutral colors.

 Pottery Barn’s pillow